dchou1618/pyeng/README.md

 Basic graphics of generating n by n magicsquares controlled by user (Press t to augment magicsquare grid to n+1 by n+1 and r to reset grid)
 ### Modeling
 Planning on implementing more mathematically-driven regression classes.
-## Future Direction
-I plan on adding more repositories containing jupyter notebooks of data engineering on kaggle datasets or data from online databases.
-Will be centered more around algorithms and data engineering.